As Netflix, Amazon, and Hulu continue to expand their streaming services, other players are getting involved too. But where, oh where, is Disney’s?

 This slow reaction is vaguely reminiscent of history.

-Historians have set the official date of the Civil War starting on April 12, 1861.
+Historians have set this as the official date the Civil War started in the United States.

 Abraham Lincoln, the president at the time, called up Union forces to head south and quell the rebellion.
 Unfortunately, most of the generals at the top of his list decided to fight for the newly-formed Confederacy.